Quick guide to children’s access assessments

 • Whether the design of the service is appealing to children;

-• Whether children from part of the service’s commercial strategy.
+• Whether children form part of the service’s commercial strategy.

 Even a relatively small number of children could be significant in terms of the risk of harm.
 We suggest you should err on the side of caution in making your assessment.